-National emission factors have been developed on the basis of international experience, to which local circumstances have been applied, by scientist Prof. B. Jaskelevicius and consultant P. Liuga who based themselves on emission factors developed by Danish, German and Slovak experts.
+National emission factors have been developed on the basis of international experience, to which local circumstances have been applied, by scientist Prof. B. Jaskelevicius.
 Emission factors were assigned to a number of energy generating facilities categories that are in line with the categories used in national fuel and energy balance.